commercetools/commercetools-paypal-plus-integration/README.md

         ```
         POST http://paypal-plus-integration-server.com/${tenantName}/commercetools/patch/payments/${ctpPaymentId}
         ```
-    2. NOTICE: refer to the newest version of Paypal Plus Integration documentation to know how to make a request before redirect in Javascript.
+    2. NOTICE: frontend developers should refer to the newest version of Paypal Plus Integration documentation to know how to make a request before redirect in Javascript.
 As of August 2017, on submit should call `ppp.doContinue()`.
 Additionally, `ppp` object must be created with the following option:
      ```javascript